rodolfoap/kernel-odroid-u3/README.md

 I: Set the RESUME variable to override this.

 ```
-The solution is to run this before _update-initramfs_:
+The solution is to run this before _update-initramfs_ (make a previous backup!):

 ```
 sed -i 's/^#*CRYPTSETUP=.*/CRYPTSETUP=n/' /etc/cryptsetup-initramfs/conf-hook